 - 4 to 5 drops red food coloring, optional

-- In a small bowl, combine flour and salt.
+- In a bowl, combine the flour and salt.
 Cut in shortening until mixture resembles coarse crumbs.
 Add enough water until dough forms a ball.
 Refrigerate for 30 minutes.

-- For filling, in a large saucepan, combine sugar and cornstarch.
+- For filling, in a saucepan, combine the sugar and cornstarch.
 Drain cherries, reserving 1 cup juice.
 Set cherries aside.
-Stir reserved juice into sugar mixture until smooth.
-Bring to a boil; cook and stir 2 minutes or until thickened.
-Remove from heat; stir in cherries, butter, almond extract and food coloring if desired.
+Stir reserved juice into the sugar mixture until smooth.
+Bring to a boil; cook and stir for 2 minutes or until thickened.
+Remove from the heat; stir in the cherries, butter, almond extract and food coloring if desired.
 Cool to room temperature.
 Spoon about 1/4 cup filling into each tart shell.
 Yield: 8 servings.